zizicharter/python-polygon-painter/Introduction.md

 To run the script type `python Script.py` in the terminal.
 You should see `Hello world!`.

->Exercise: Try adding a new print statement that will display your name in the terminal.
+> 💡 Exercise: Try adding a new print statement that will display your name in the terminal.

 ## Variables